cwill83247/dogFriendlyCamping/README.md

 -	Filtering options os easy to navigata as the content grows.
 -	Searchable by post code, location or via a map.
 -   Improve Design
+-   Improve authentication and access to a more robust solution.

 # Wireframes
 ## ADD